 Jerry M. Bauer has been a Director since January 1997.
-Mr. Bauer has been the Chairman of the Board and Chief Executive Officer of Bauer Built, Inc. since 1976.
+Mr. Bauer has been the Chief Executive Officer of Bauer Built, Inc. since 1976 and the Chairman of the Board since 1980.
 Bauer Built is a distributor of new and retreaded tires and related products and services throughout the Midwest, and a distributor of petroleum products in west central Wisconsin.
 Mr. Bauer has also served on the Board of Directors of Security Financial Bank, Durand, Wisconsin since 1992 and served on the Board of Directors of Mason Companies, Inc., Chippewa Falls, Wisconsin from 1999 through 2008.
 We believe Mr. Bauer's qualifications to sit on our Board include his operational experience as the Chairman of the Board and Chief Executive Officer of a company that specializes in tires and fuel, both important components for a trucking company, combined with his board experience.

 Robert L. Demorest has been a Director since December 2007.
-Mr. Demorest has served as the President, Chief Executive Officer and Chairman of the Board of MOCON, Inc., a publicly traded company that provides consulting services and designs, manufactures, markets and services measurement and analytical instruments primarily for food, beverage and pharmaceutical companies world-wide, since April 2000.
+Mr. Demorest served as the President, Chief Executive Officer and Chairman of the Board of MOCON, Inc., a publicly traded company that provides consulting services and designs, manufactures, markets and services measurement and analytical instruments primarily for food, beverage and pharmaceutical companies world-wide, from April 2000 to July 2017, at which time he retired.
 Prior to that time, Mr. Demorest had been President of MOCON, Inc. for more than five years.
-We believe Mr. Demorest's qualifications to sit on our Board of Directors include his experience as a Chief Executive Officer leading a world-wide, publicly-traded organization.
+Mr. Demorest is now a business consultant to global companies, and we believe Mr. Demorest's qualifications to sit on our Board of Directors include his years of experience as a Chief Executive Officer leading a world-wide, publicly-traded organization.